karanravindra/playground/src/ml/cv/classifiers/mnist/README.md

-# Classifier Training
+# MNIST Classifier Training

-This project contains a script for training a classifier on a dataset using PyTorch and PyTorch Lightning.
+This project contains a script for training a classifier on the MNIST dataset using PyTorch and PyTorch Lightning.
 The script includes configurable hyperparameters and utilizes a custom convolutional neural network model for classification.

 ## Requirements